Shaukat Tarin: Political career

 Shaukat Tarin was appointed adviser to the finance ministry of Pakistan with a status of federal minister, on 7 October 2008.
 Prior to this appointment, Tarin was serving as the President of Saudi-Pak Commercial Bank (presently, Silk Bank).
 On 27 July 2009, he was elected senator unopposed from Sindh and subsequently, he was elevated to finance minister of Pakistan.
 As such, he heads the Executive Committee of the National Economic Council (NEC) and the Economic Coordination Committee (ECC).

 Tarin resigned from the ministry on 23 February 2010 to "raise equity from the market for Silkbank," which while working at finance ministry was "a clear conflict of interest."

 He was appointed Federal Minister for finance and revenue affairs on 16 April 2021.

-On 20 December 2021, Tarin was elected as a senator from Khyber Pakhtunkhwa.

-On 27 December 2021, he took oath as Federal Minister of Finance and Revenue.
+On 20 December 2021, Tarin was elected as a senator from Khyber Pakhtunkhwa and onn 27 December 2021, took oath as Federal Minister of Finance and Revenue.

-Member of Finance Committee

-Shaukat Tarin is a member of the economic and finance committee since 18 April 2019 by Prime Minister Imran Khan.
-Shaukat Tarin is the convener of the committee to the Prime Minister.
-This committee will help the finance minister to stabilize the economy and will give their recommendations directly to Prime Minister Imran Khan.
+Shaukat Tarin served as a member on the economic and finance committee from 18 April 2019 under then Prime Minister Imran Khan.
+Shaukat Tarin was also the convener of the committee to the Prime Minister.